 The outside is comprised of earth tone colored dry stack stone and smooth stucco finish.
 The cascading terraces, evoking the Hanging Gardens of Babylon, are surrounded by native planting that creeps onto the stone walls, visually integrating the building into the natural landscape.

-Location: Pacific Palisades, Los Angeles
+Location: Pacific Palisades, CA

 Size: 4,410 sf